 The best part about Scream Fest is that all of their attractions are included, with the exception of paint at the paintball attraction, in the ticket price – even free adults drinks!

 Visitors must sign a waiver prior to entry.
 Pre-sale tickets are now available starting at $10.
-Scream Fest opens on October 1 at 1500 Elton Street.
+Scream Fest is now open at 1500 Elton Street.